-1. Licensees are required to have sufficient funds to decommission the plant so that it [NRC] can terminate the license [10 CFR 50.75].
+1. Licensees are required to have sufficient funds to decommission the plant.
+[10 CFR 50.75].
 The utilities with nuclear plants file a report every two years with the NRC showing estimated decommissioning costs according to the NRC methodology, and how much money has been set aside for that purpose.
 The NRC definition of decommissioning is related only to the 'nuclear' portion of the plant.
 In California, decommissioning also includes restoring the site to its original condition, which includes additional activities and which requires accumulation of more funds.